At a yoga class one day, my teacher read a simple quote that is a spin on the Serenity Prayer. It goes like this:

-The quote, like the prayer itself, is profound in its simplicity, but so difficult to practice sometimes.
-Most of us know we cannot change others; we can only change ourselves.
-But knowing something is different from living with acceptance of it.
+The quote, like the prayer itself, is profound in its simplicity, but difficult to practice sometimes.
+Most of us know we cannot change others and can only change ourselves.
+But knowing something is different from living it.

 It makes me think, though.
 While I’m busy changing myself and accepting the people I cannot change, how many people are struggling to accept me?
 How much effort should we make to get along with those who challenge us while accepting them at the same time?
-After all, relationships take work, and really good relationships are few and far between.
-It’s hard to let people go just because we can’t change them.
+After all, relationships take work, and good relationships are somewhat rare.
+It’s not always feasible to let people go just because we can’t change them.

 Sometimes even changing ourselves won’t help

-Let’s be honest, we all have people in our lives we wish would change.
-When those people are our siblings or spouses or children, it’s very difficult to just say, “Here is a person I love and a person I cannot change.”
+We all have people in our lives we wish would change.
+Sometimes those people are members of our immediate family.
+It’s difficult to just say, “Here is a person I love and a person I cannot change.”
 What does that mean for the day-to-day, hour-by-hour, minute-by-minute interactions we have with these people we care deeply about but don’t always get along with comfortably?

-I’m not talking about simply acknowledging that we can’t change another person.
+I’m not talking about simply acknowledging we can’t change another person.
 We can’t.
-I know.
 I accept that.
-Problems arise, though, when we struggle to cope with who that person is at this moment.
+Problems arise, though, when we struggle to cope with who that person is at a challenging moment.
 After all, they always have the option to change if they want to.

-But for now, if we want to get along, our only option may be to change ourselves.
-We can change the way we react to them.
-We can change our minds about them, and we can change our belief that we are solely responsible for the success or failure of the relationship.
+For now, though, our only option if we want to get along may be to change the way we react to people we can’t change.
+We can change our minds about them, and we can change our belief that we—or they—are solely responsible for the success or failure of the relationship.
 Perhaps we can even rethink the need to be in the relationship in the first place.

 The Serenity Prayer Does Not Ask Us to Go It Alone

 I sometimes fantasize about being completely independent.
-It seems as if there would be so much freedom and ease in that.
 I would need no one and no one would need me.
 Then I could surrender to the powers that be—go with the flow as it were—with complete ease.

 Needless to say, the universe is on to my fantasies of independence.
 I know in reality no one is completely independent, but for some, it’s easy to think that’s the case, especially if one is financially independent.
-But perhaps those who believe they are independent are the ones who suffer most.
-They can lock themselves away and take care of their day to day needs, acting as if they don’t need anyone.
+We are beings that need to be in relationships.

 One With All

 We cannot get along with everyone, and we cannot be close to everyone.
-No matter how good we get at serenity, though—at changing ourselves or accepting that we cannot change others—we still need others.
+No matter how good we get at serenity, though—at changing ourselves or accepting that we cannot change others—the reality is we still need others.